Eishalex2/battleship/README.md

 - (done) Ships remaining capability
 - (done) Make it so that ships cannot be placed next to or adjacent from each other
-- Add a custom message when placing each ship (Place your destroyer, etc.)
+- (done) Add a custom message when placing each ship (Place your destroyer, etc.)
 - (not doing this) Improve computer AI
 - Recheck and revise tests